External Ids for DAZ4 Gene

 GeneCards Summary for DAZ4 Gene

 DAZ4 (Deleted In Azoospermia 4) is a Protein Coding gene.
-Diseases associated with DAZ4 include azoospermia and male infertility.
+Diseases associated with DAZ4 include azoospermia and klinefelter's syndrome.
 GO annotations related to this gene include nucleic acid binding and nucleotide binding.
 An important paralog of this gene is DAZL.

 UniProtKB/Swiss-Prot for DAZ4 Gene